Mike Marlar

-Michael D. Marlar (born January 30, 1978) is an American professional dirt track and stock car racing driver.
-Marlar is the 2018 World of Outlaws Late Model Series champion.
-He has also competed in the NASCAR Cup, Xfinity, and Camping World Truck Series.
+Michael D. Marlar (born January 30, 1978) is an American professional dirt track and stock car racing driver and team owner.
+He currently competes full-time in Dirt Late Model competition in the No. 157 Longhorn Chassis for Skyline Motorsports.
+Marlar is the 2018 World of Outlaws Late Model Series champion and has also previously competed in the NASCAR Cup Series, NASCAR Xfinity Series, and NASCAR Camping World Truck Series from 2018 to 2022.

 Racing career

 Dirt racing

-Marlar won 2018 World of Outlaws Championship by 28 points over Brandon Sheppard.
-Marlar won 5 feature events on the season.

 Marlar won the 2020 Butterball Memorial at Richmond Raceway in Kentucky and the associated $20,000 payday.

 Stock car racing

 He made his NASCAR Gander Outdoors Truck Series debut at the 2019 Eldora Dirt Derby driving the No. 33 Toyota Tundra for Reaume Brothers Racing.
 Upon arriving at the track, Marlar was forced to remove the logos for his sponsor Marathon Oil off his truck, as it conflicted with Sunoco being the official fuel of NASCAR.
 He qualified for the main event by finishing fifth in the third qualifying race.
 He started in the 23rd position and finished fourth in the main event.

 In September 2019, he joined MBM Motorsports for his NASCAR Xfinity Series debut at Richmond Raceway.
 He spun on the first lap and suffered terminal damage that resulted in a last-place finish.

 In March 2021, Marlar returned to MBM to make his NASCAR Cup Series debut in the dirt race at Bristol Motor Speedway.
 He also joined Hill Motorsports to run the supporting Truck event.
 In the Truck race, he was involved in a late crash with Kyle Larson.
 Marlar's maiden Cup start ended after completing 244 of 253 laps due to a spin and he finished 31st.